delexw/mcpware/README.md

 mcpware runs as a Docker container that:
 1. Receives requests from MCP clients via stdio
 2. Routes them to the appropriate backend MCP server (also running in Docker)
-3. Returns responses back to Claude
+3. Returns responses back to MCP client

 **Important**: Backend servers must be Docker containers when running mcpware in Docker.
 NPM-based backends require running mcpware on the host.